Go-To Chimichurri Sauce Recipe

 This sauce recipe is one Diane uses year-round because cilantro and parsley are always available.
 And this recipe is so simple, you can make it in five minutes or less.
 The secret is using fresh cilantro.
 The tantalizing herb is what Diane says is the heart of her rendition of Chimichurri sauce.

-It’s a pick-me-up to give meats and veggies vibrancy.
+This intensely-flavored and versatile sauce is a pick-me-up to give meats and veggies vibrancy.
 A perfectly balanced blend of parsley and cilantro with hints of garlic and chili, (both aphrodisiacs), it can bring a summer freshness from fall until the spring harvest.
 Use it as a marinade, sauce, dip or dressing.
 Diane instructs, “Don’t be afraid to make the recipe your own by amping up the chile, changing the vinegar or replacing the vinegar altogether with fresh citrus juice.”

 Go-To Chimichurri Sauce